Skip to content

 All of the credit goes to a legislator in the Philippines.
 Negros Oriental spokesperson Arnolfo Tevez Jr. stated in House Bill 611, which was made public on Tuesday that ghosts are painful because they “generate sentiments of rejection and neglect.”

 “There is a physiologic relationship between rejection and pain, as studies demonstrate that social rejection of any form stimulates the same pain pathways in the brain as physical pain.
 Both friends and romantic partners should remember this,” Tevez stated.
+Understanding my sister’s feelings toward my girlfriend is crucial, as it can affect the dynamics of our relationship.
+Navigating this situation sensitively may help preserve our family bond while also acknowledging her emotions.
+Open communication could be the key to resolving any underlying tensions and fostering a more harmonious environment.

 “The real issue is that no closure is provided between the people involved.
 As a result, it may be compared to a type of emotional cruelty and should be corrected as a dynamic offense because of the anguish it causes the “ghosted party,” the legislator said.